 During my childhood, my parents owned a grocery store, Bob’s Supermarket.
 It was a beloved store and we knew everyone.
 “Bob’s” was the neighborhood hub.
 So, when I envisioned Knitty City, I knew what I wanted: A physical place where the whole knitting community could come together to celebrate working with their hands, explore beautiful materials and colors, and learn from one another.
-Besides being a hangout for knitters, I wanted it to be a place where babies, kids, brothers, sisters, husbands, boyfriends, grandparents could come and feel comfortable.
+Besides being a hangout for knitters, I wanted it to be a place where friends, family, and neighbors could come and feel comfortable.

 Our store is not only about the yarns.
 It’s about living a joyful life and sharing our stories.
 My daughter, Julie, came up with the name Knitty City.
 Perfect!